 4th Annual Classic Bike and Scooter Show 2017

 The Rotary club of Sowerby Bridge (RCoSB) 4th annual Classic Bike and scooter show promises to be bigger and better than before.
-The date for the diary is Sunday May 28th 2017 from 10.30am - 4pm
+The date was Sunday May 28th 2017 from 10.30am - 4pm

 Pre 1980 scooter and bikes can be entered into the show with 16 categories – there is a new one this year: post 1980 modern classics and custom bikes.
 The pre entry fee is £5 and on the day is £6.
 Entry forms are here: /upimages/clubfiles/247/entry form2.jpg.